 “Hi, I harness the forces of Mother Nature and put them to work for you.
 I’m Arnold Karman; I’m an architectural consultant with a civil engineering background, specializing in building bridges, roads and other thoroughfares.
 I help you get where you’re going safely and expediently!
 So… where are you heading?”

 Getting in is all about building rapport.
-The best way to do that is to have a tight, concise elevator speech that just nails your benefits and makes you sound like a good person which which to do business.
+The best way to do that is to have a tight, concise elevator speech that nails your benefits and makes you sound like a good person to do business with.

 - They need new acts to pitch, so build that rapport.